 Just Because You Can Measure Something, That Doesn't Mean It's a Goal

-Notice what’s not on the list of goals for your radio station’s website: Facebook likes, retweets, pageviews, email open rates, etc. These are all good stats to track, and they can help inform your decisions as you try to increase your website goal conversions, but that doesn’t mean they are important in and of themselves.
-They are a means to an ends, not the ends.
-Limit your explicit goals to the things that directly impact the station’s bottom line, and don’t get distracted by other data points.
+Notice what's not on the list of goals for your radio station's website: Facebook likes, retweets, page views, email open rates, etc. These are all good stats to track, and they can help inform your decisions as you try to increase your website goal conversions, but that doesn't mean they are important in and of themselves.
+They are a means to an end, not the end itself.
+Limit your explicit goals to the things that directly impact the station's bottom line, and don't get distracted by other data points.

 Everybody Should Agree on the Website's Goals

 In every radio station that I've ever worked in, there has been tension between the programming department and the sales department.
 That's because the two departments have different goals: one is focused on ratings, the other on revenue.
 Most of the time, those two goals go hand in hand, but sometimes they don't, and that's when issues arise.

 Don't make the same mistake with your digital strategy.
 Everybody — from the DJs to the digital team to the Program Director to the General Manager — should agree on what the goals of the radio station's website are.
 If two people are looking at the same data and drawing different conclusions, you're setting your station up for internal strife.